Jhellai04/FinalSprint-Backend/README.md

 How to Use with React App:
 Simply have this program running with data inserted, and the React app will make calls to the API.

+How to Run with Docker Container
+1. Install Docker: Make sure Docker is installed on your machine.

+2. Navigate to Your Project: Open your project in your development environment and then open a terminal.

+3. Build the Docker Image:
+   docker build -t jelljohn/finalsprints4:latest .

+4. Push the Docker Image:
+   docker push jelljohn/finalsprints4:latest

+5. Start the Docker Container: docker-compose up

+6. Verify the Container: Once the container is running, the REST API will be available from within the Docker container.

+7. Test the API: Use Postman to test all the API functionalities.

+8. Access the API: The API should now be accessible at http://localhost:8080.